 Getting Started with Ads Manager

-Just to get this out of the way: Facebook Ads Manager is a free tool.
+Just to get this out of the way, Facebook Ads Manager by itself is a free tool.

-You’ll only pay for your ads being shown in your target audiences’ news feeds.
+You only pay when your ads show in your target audiences’ news feeds.

 There are three ways to get to your Facebook Ads Manager account:

-1) Use this link that will instantly take you to your account (You can bookmark the link for quick access).
+1) Click this link to open your account now (and bookmark the link for quick access).

-2) Click on the drop-down arrow in the upper-right corner of any Facebook page (that you have Admin access to) and select “Manage Ads” in the drop-down menu.
+2) Click the drop-down arrow in the upper-right corner of any Facebook page that you have Admin access to.
+Select “Manage Ads” in the drop-down menu.